 Purportedly, the differences between a male and a female cat’s behavior are more noticeable when they aren’t fixed.
 A cat’s various behavioral quirks gets more pronounced when a cat isn’t spayed or neutered.

 FEMALE CATS TEMPERAMENT

 Aggression: Female cats can get more aggressive when nursing.
 They are extremely protective towards their human owner or their kittens.

 Affection: There are surveys that dictate male cats tend to be more affectionate than female cats.
 This is because queens’ priorities are their kittens or having kittens instead of their owners.
-However, fixed female cats supposedly become more affectionate; since having kittens no longer concern them, they direct their motherly instincts to their ‘hoomans’ instead.
+However, fixed female feline supposedly become more affectionate; since having kittens no longer concern them, they direct their motherly instincts to their ‘hoomans’ instead.
 But others claim that fixed female kitties are still less affectionate compared to fixed male cats.
 Fixed mollies tend to become more independent and socially unattached compared to male kitties.